charlesreid1-raspberry-pi/pi-transmission/README.md

 ./setup_rsync.sh
 ```

-## check stunnel
+## check stunnel forever loop

 (THIS SCRIPT CALLS rsync with server SCRIPT BELOW)

-This script will check if stunnel is running, and try to start it if it is not.
+This script will loop forever and perform the following action:
+Check if stunnel is running.
+Try to start it if it is not.
-It will then try to rsync the wifi data directory with the remote server,
+Attempt to rsync the wifi data directory with the remote server
-by calling the rsync with server script (below).
+using the rsync with server script (below).

-Then it will take a nap and try again.
+Take a nap for 5 minutes and try again.

 ## rsync with server